mrhrifat/ceoluso/README.md

 ## Ceoluso
 Ceoluso is a one page site of app landing page.
 It's a music app.
 This site is design with HTML, CSS & Bootstrap.
-I also usefd some plugins for better animation.
+I also used some plugins for better animation.
 This site is fully responsive in all devices.

 ## Demo
 - Live